ASTeroid-the-dev/PSLOR/README.md

 > This fork is known to be unstable, and can cause bugs.

 > [!IMPORTANT]
-> A Patreon-backer exclusive version of the demo (0.0.2) will be available soon!
+> Development of v0.0.2 has officially started!
+New people/companies will added to the credits, and more status updates will also be posted on Patreon.

 # A Pseudolocalization Translator Demo, but it's a remaster!